 Linguist

-Linguists study human language and speech, and carry out scientific research on the structure, development and use of human languages.
+Linguists study human language.
+They carry out scientific research on the structure, development, and use of languages.
+Linguists also develop machine languages based on linguistic theories.

 In Canada, the federal government groups and organizes occupations based on a National Occupational Classification (NOC) system.
 This alis occupation may not reflect the entire NOC group it is part of.
 Data for the NOC group can apply across multiple occupations.